qauchida/qauchida.github.io/essays/final-project-idea.md

 ## What if I’m not a woman or member of a minority, but still support them?

-Anyone, regardless of gender or ethnic identity, can pledge their support for this organiztion.
-If you or anyone you know is interested in getting involved, [please vist our GitHub page for more information.](https://swmcs.github.io/)
+Anyone, regardless of gender or ethnic identity, can pledge their support for this organization.
+If you or anyone you know is interested in getting involved, [please visit our GitHub page for more information.](https://swmcs.github.io/)